akasha-archer/AccessHealthNYC/README.md

 ### Current Challenges & Improvements to Come:

+- Difficulty getting data to display in recyclerview when using RxJava
 - Sorting search results by distance to user's selected location.
 - Database for user profile data (will use the Cupboard library).
 - Database for local data.
 Will look deeper into if storing data in a local database is better than using lists in the ViewModel.